FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 Once a dynamic context system is up and running, we need to inform **Quantum Leap** directly of changes in context.
 As expected this is done using the subscription mechanism of the **Orion Context Broker**.
-The `attrsFormat=legacy` attribute is not required since **Quantum Leap** accepts NGSI v2 notifications directly.
+The `attrsFormat=legacy` attribute is not required since **QuantumLeap** accepts NGSI v2 notifications directly.

 More details about subscriptions can be found in previous tutorials